 Those with some background in financial accounting, but not enough to waive, are encouraged to try to place into ACCT 612 by credential or exam.
 This course frees up 0.5 cu from the core that you can use toward electives.
 If you do not waive out of the Accounting requirement and do not place into ACCT 612, then consider your interests.
 Are you hoping for a career with a financial emphasis?
 If so, then ACCT 611 is the best course for you.
 It goes deeper into the area of financial accounting, which is crucial for understanding financial statements.
 If your focus will be more internal to a firm, say entrepreneurial, consulting or corporate roles outside of finance, you might consider the combined financial and managerial course, ACCT 613.
 This will give you knowledge about the rules behind financial statements, but also the ways to use accounting information for internal decision making.
-Never fear, if you are interested in a financially-oriented career, but don't want to miss out on how information is used for internal decision making, there is also a managerial accounting elective you can take to gain this information no matter which core option you choose.
+But do not fear making the wrong choice.
+All of the financial and managerial accounting electives can be taken regardless of which core accounting course you choose, allowing you to expand your knowledge of internal and external accounting practices.

-FINANCE: CORPORATE FINANCE FNCE 611: Corporate Finance ^{} 1.0 CU FNCE 612: Accelerated Corporate Finance 0.5 CU FNCE 614: Introduction to Corporate Finance 0.5 CU
+FINANCE: CORPORATE FINANCE FNCE 611: Corporate Finance 1.0 CU FNCE 612: Accelerated Corporate Finance 0.5 CU FNCE 614: Introduction to Corporate Finance 0.5 CU